Azure/azure-powershell/src/ResourceManager/Resources/Commands.Resources/help/New-AzureRmManagementPartner.md

 ```

 ## DESCRIPTION
-Add a management partner to the current user in this tenant
+Associates a Microsoft Partner Network(MPN) ID to the current authenticated user or service principal.

 ## EXAMPLES